jiajunh/papers/cv.md

+## Efficiency and Optimization
+**Token Merging: Your ViT But Faster [paper](https://arxiv.org/pdf/2210.09461)**
+* On every layer, use matching method to merge a fixed number of tokens, use the key vector than the feature vector.

 ## Generative Models

 **Denoising Diffusion Probabilistic Models [diffusion](https://arxiv.org/pdf/2006.11239)**
 * each step add a small noise until the image becomes pure noise.
 And recover step is denoising.

 ## Segmentation